Sensient Technologies Corporati - Consensus Indicates Potential 8.2% Upside

-Sensient Technologies Corporati with ticker code (SXT) now have 3 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 90 and 68 calculating the average target price we see 79.33.
-Given that the stocks previous close was at 73.32 this is indicating there is a potential upside of 8.2%.
-The 50 day MA is 64.65 while the 200 day moving average is 55.52.
+Sensient Technologies Corporati found using ticker (SXT) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 90 and 68 calculating the mean target price we have 79.33.
+Now with the previous closing price of 73.32 this indicates there is a potential upside of 8.2%.
+The 50 day MA is 64.65 and the 200 moving average now moves to 55.52.
 The market cap for the company is $3,058m.
-You can visit the company’s website by visiting: http://www.sensient.com
+Visit the company website at: http://www.sensient.com

 Sensient Technologies Corporation, together with its subsidiaries, develops, manufactures, and markets colors, flavors, and fragrances in North America, Europe, the Asia Pacific, and internationally.
 It operates through three segments: Flavors & Fragrances Group, Color Group, and Asia Pacific Group.
 The company offers flavor-delivery systems, and compounded and blended products; ingredient products, such as essential oils, natural and synthetic flavors, and natural extracts; fragrance products; and chili powder, paprika, and chili pepper, as well as dehydrated vegetables comprising parsley, celery, and spinach to the food, beverage, personal care, and household-products industries.
 It also provides natural and synthetic color systems for use in foods, beverages, pharmaceuticals, and nutraceuticals; colors and other ingredients for cosmetics, such as active ingredients, solubilizers, and surface treated pigments; pharmaceutical and nutraceutical excipients, including colors, flavors, coatings, and nutraceutical ingredients; specialty inks; and technical colors for industrial applications under the Sensient Food Colors, Sensient Pharmaceutical Coating Systems, Sensient Cosmetic Technologies, Sensient Imaging Technologies/Sensient Inks, and Sensient Industrial Colors trade names.
 The company was founded in 1882 and is headquartered in Milwaukee, Wisconsin.